jbinko/microsoft-virtual-desktop-engagement-guideline/README.md

 The goal of this article is to provide a guideline on assessment of customer needs, requirements and architecture for virtual desktop projects based on Microsoft Virtual Desktop (VDI) technologies.
-Target audience is pre-sales team, so that the team can accelerate Virtual Desktop value based delivery and understand the project technical directions quickly.
+Target audience is pre-sales team and architects, so that the team can accelerate Virtual Desktop value based delivery and understand the project needs and technical directions quickly.

 ## Overview